ahnan4arch/op-docs/Open Peer - Protocol Specification.md

 Even though all requests / responses are written in human readable form in this document, on-the-wire requests and responses should be written for favor of size efficiency.
 The recommended method is the Open Peer canonical form using the algorithm for the canonicalization of JSON signatures as specified in this document.
 This ensures the wire format is optimal on the wire since the canonical form is fairly compact (although if a compression algorithm is applied to the message at a higher layer then the wire savings might become moot).

-All base64 encoding / decoding routines must use standard / common encoding scheme, without line breaks and with padding used for unused bytes.

 The client may receive an error complaining that a request has expired if the client's clock was set wrong (401).
 Hence in every result, the epoch of the server will be sent for the client to detect potential clock errors.
 To reduce issues, the client should use a secure NTP service to set its own clock at some point before initiating contact to a server or another peer.

 The client is responsible for disconnecting at all times from the server.
 In the case of peer to peer, the initiating peer is considered the client role and the receiving peer plays the server role.